Scam Checker for Websites, Emails, Texts, and Online Offers

 Scam Checker for Emails That Look Legitimate

 Fraudulent emails are much better now.
-A lot of people now copy professional layouts, try to look like well-known brands, and use language that sounds polished enough to fool careful people.
+Many people now copy professional layouts, try to look like well-known brands, and use language that sounds polished enough to fool careful people.
 They might ask you to confirm your payment, verify your account, reset your password, or do an urgent identity check.
-People can use a good scam checker to look over these emails before they respond.
+People can use a reliable scam detector to look over these emails before they respond.

 Text Message and Mobile Alert Scam Checker